 Just for context… I’m not a professional fitness trainer, but I am a fitness nerd.
-I’ve been obsessive about Crossfit, weight training and diet, and dabbled in distance running and yoga.
+I’ve been obsessive about Crossfit, full contact martial arts, weight training, and diet, and dabbled in distance running and yoga.

 I can deadlift 405 lbs (“four plates”, or 184 kg), squat 330 lbs (150 kg), press 265 lbs (120kg), do hand-stand push-ups, run 5km in 25 mins (pretty average), string together muscle-ups, and do 616 push-ups in an hour (I once tried).
 So I’m pretty fit myself, if that counts for anything.